nathanrw/guilib/README.md

 If new types of widget are needed, they can be implemented in the library.

+### Custom widgets - no, really?

+I think there is one concession: the application might want to embed a 'graphics area' or otherwise do some custom rendering to visualise a GUI element.
+For instance, an inventory item might display a rotating 3d preview of a sword or whatever.

+I think I _definitely_ want to support this sort of custom rendering (somehow!) but such widgets should not have custom behaviour.

+Or, mark out an area as unmanaged by the GUI, so input events in there will be ignored, and where the application can do its own rendering.

+I think these capabilities are actually quite important - this library is for graphics-driven applications, and where else will you find a need for embedded graphics?

 ### Generating GUI from data

 If the application is exposing its data model, can we just generate GUI from it?